add2cal/docs/src/application-manual/troubleshooting.md

 However, we prepared a lot for you here as well!

-1. We push the latest event into the attribute `atcb-last-event` at the `<add-to-calendar-button />` element.
+1. We push the latest event into the attribute `atcb-last-event` at the `<add-to-calendar-button>` element.
 It holds the event and respective trigger (schema: "EVENT:TRIGGER"; example: "openList:atcb-btn-1").
 2. We are pushing this data also into the "Data Layer".
 This, for example, can be directly used with Google Analytics to follow all events.

 The events we push: